Ingridfiv/ingridsblog/content/Commentary to IV Eg.md

 [^3]: see R. Sharpe, 'Official and Unofficial Latin Words in 11th- and 12th-Century England', in Ashdowne and White (eds), *Latin in Medieval Britain* (2017), pp. 257–8.

 Bruce O'Brien's overall assessment was that the translator introduced ambiguity and a lack of precision.[^4] He might have been thinking of passages such as IV Eg 1.5, where the Old English says that reeves will lose the king’s friendship and forfeit their posessions if they don’t punish non-payers of tithes – and  Latin says that all great men should devote themselves with fierce severity to subdue those who endeavour to violate this agreement.
-OR the reference in the Old English to ‘the servants of God who receive those dues [sceattas] we give to God’, which is made pretty unclear in the Latin as ‘ministers...into whose hands we pass what we give to the Lord of universes’ (IV Eg 1.7).
+Another example is the passage which reads in Old English ‘the servants of God who receive those dues [sceattas] we give to God’ and which is made pretty unclear in the Latin as ‘ministers...into whose hands we pass what we give to the Lord of universes’ (IV Eg 1.7).
 Felix Liebermann was even harsher in his judgment, saying that the translator added false information and pompous embellishment.[^5]

 [^4]: B. O'Brien, 'Translating Technical Terms in Law-Codes from Alfred to the Angevins', in Tyler (ed.), Conceptualizing Multilingualism in England, 800–1250 (2011), p.
 68 fn.
 35